UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 **********************************************************************************************************************************
 Creating and adding bins
 **********************************************************************************************************************************
+Different functions are used to create bins, while a procedure is used to add them to the coverpoint.
+This is necessary for several reasons: better readability, avoiding conflicts with overloads which have similar parameters and supporting adding multiple types of bins in a single line.

-There are different ways of creating bins using the following :ref:`bin functions <bin_functions>`:
+Bins can be created using the following :ref:`bin functions <bin_functions>`:

 .. code-block::

-    -- 1. Create a single bin using a single value bin(0)
+    -- 1. Create a single bin for a single value bin(0)

-    -- 2. Create a single bin using multiple values (the values are ORed) bin((2,4,6,8))
+    -- 2. Create a single bin for multiple values (the values are ORed) bin((2,4,6,8))

     -- 3. Create a single bin for each value in a given range